iopipe/serverless-workshop-template/02-API-Gateway-and-IOpipe/README.md

 * Fill out the fields
 * Click the orange 'save' button in the upper right corner of the screen

+## Step 4 -- Invoke via HTTP

+Use the URL given when you save the API Gateway trigger

+`curl API_GATEWAY_URL?name=YOUR_NAME`

+## Step 5 -- digging into the IOpipe Dashboard

 References:

 * https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-set-up-simple-proxy.html#api-gateway-simple-proxy-for-lambda-input-format